Ian Williams (American football): Senior year

 New Irish defensive coordinator, Bob Diaco, switched the defense back to a 3–4 scheme.
 Williams thrived in a return to his natural position at nose tackle, anchoring the middle of the Irish defensive front and recording 37 tackles, 2 sacks and an interception in 7.5 games.
 Williams suffered an MCL sprain against Navy on October 23, 2010.
 The injury did not require surgery, but it did force Williams to miss the last four games of his senior season.
 Prior to the injury, he was one of only two players to appear in every game of his four-year Notre Dame career (Kerry Neal is the other).
 Williams returned to practice in early December healthy enough to play for Notre Dame in the Hyundai Sun Bowl against the Miami Hurricanes on December 31, 2010.

 Professional career

-San Francisco 49ers

-Williams was signed by the San Francisco 49ers as an undrafted free agent following the 2011 NFL Draft on July 25, 2011.
+Williams was signed by the San Francisco 49ers as an undrafted free agent following the 2011 NFL draft on July 25, 2011.

 On March 11, 2013, Williams signed a two-year contract extension with the 49ers.

 On September 15, 2013, Williams broke his left ankle in a game against the Seattle Seahawks and was subsequently placed on injured reserve, effectively ending his season.

 On September 9, 2015, Williams was named a defensive team captain by head coach Jim Tomsula.

 Williams originally signed a five-year $27.5 million contract with the 49ers on March 9, 2016.
 However, on March 21, 2016, the deal was reduced to one–year, $3 million after Williams failed his physical following ankle surgery.

 On October 27, 2016, Williams was released with an injury settlement.